Leatherby Center Lobby

 Leatherby Center for Entrepreneurship and Business Ethics

-Kendal Roney, a spirited junior at Chapman University, devotes her time in the realm of business with a focus in Entrepreneurship and Cultural and Creative Industries/Visual Journalism.
+Kendal Roney, a spirited senior at Chapman University, devotes her time in the realm of business with a focus in Entrepreneurship and Cultural and Creative Industries/Visual Journalism.
 Her passion to pursue these studies is fueled by her drive to help others.
 She is a proud part of the team at the Leatherby Center, dedicated to promoting a place of drive and inspiration through creative mediums such as email campaign development, flyer design, and content creation.

 Kendal is also a Chapman Ambassador, fidelity chair of Gamma Phi Beta, and an active member of Chapman’s Entrepreneur Organization.
 She hopes to utilize these experiences to propel her own ventures in health and wellness and beyond.